Pascale Machaalani: Personal life

 Pascale Bechara Bechalani was born on 27 March 1967, in Zalka, Lebanon, and grew up in Jounieh.
 Pascale began performing as a child.
 Her father died before her first birthday.
 Her mother took care of her, who had accompanied her since the beginning of her career.
 She married the composer Melhem Abou Chedid in May 2010 & had a son named Elie, who was born on 14 September 2011.
 She also holds a Canadian nationality.

 Musical career

 The composer Ihsan Al Munzer and the poet Toufiq Barakat discovered her talent.
-The beginning of her career was with her first album Sahar Sahar by the composer Dr. Jamal Salameh and the poet Abed Rahman Al Abnoudi.
+The beginning of her career was with her first album Sahar Sahar by the composer Jamal Salameh and the poet Abed Rahman Al Abnoudi.
 Pascale had work with many Arabic composers and poets from different countries.

 Her seventh studio album, Nour el Shams (The Light from the Sun) was a blockbuster success and became one of the biggest selling albums in the Middle East.
 The main song of the album was featured in the hit movie, Spy Game which featured Brad Pitt and Robert Redford.